samoshkin/vim-mergetool/readme.md

 Unlike simply comparing between `LOCAL` and `REMOTE` history revisions, it takes over where automatic Git merge algorithm gives up.
 Diffs are present only where Git cannot automatically resolve conflicts, and you're not distracted with diff highlighting of already resolved hunks.

 In a screenshot below, `MERGED` file is on the left with conflict markers already removed with optimistic assumption of picking up changes from `ours` side.
-Then it's compared to the `REMOTE` branch, but focusing only on conflicts - not all the diffs.
-Yes, all diff highlighting you're seeing in a screenshot below - are actually merge conflicts.
+Then it's compared to the `REMOTE` branch, but focusing only on conflicts.
+This solution highlights the actual merge conflicts instead of all the diffs.

 ![Default 2 way diff layout between merged file and remote revision](./screenshots/mergetool_mr_2way_default_layout.png)